 - High body fat causes type 2 diabetes

 Obesity and type 2 diabetes risk is a no-brainer, but did you know that you should be more afraid of your expanding waistline than your growing thighs?
 You are at a greater risk of developing type 2 diabetes if most of your fat sits around your abdomen, as opposed to being spread all over.
 We all know that the first sign of developing type 2 diabetes is insulin resistance.
-However, leptin resistance (leptin being the hormone which is responsible for how much you eat and how much fat you burn) also causes an increase in visceral fat, which in turn raises your probability of getting type 2 diabetes.
+However, leptin resistance (leptin being the hormone that is responsible for how much you eat and how much fat you burn) also causes an increase in visceral fat, which in turn raises your probability of getting type 2 diabetes.
 You see, when you consume grains, sugars, and those lousy carbs, the sugar metabolizes, turns into fat, and gets stored in fat cells.
 This causes a surge in leptin, which leads to leptin resistance.
 From there it is a vicious cycle because your body craves more sugar, you’re storing more fat, and you don’t feel full when you should, causing you to overeat.

 - High body fat causes cardiovascular diseases